columk1/wheres-alex-honnold/README.md

 ## Notes

 This was mostly an exercise to see what can be done without a server.
 I used a few anti-patterns on the front-end as I was mostly focused on exploring Firebase.
 The main game component should really be split up and placed in a router.
+The mouse and touch events are all inline and should be extracted and organized.

 For security, the coordinates of the hidden objects are stored on the back-end.
 The score of each game is calculated using event-driven timestamps.
 These are set on the server using server time.
 There are rules in place which don't allow anyone to write a new score to the db unless there are a few parameters met, i.e. The relevant documents and timestamps must already exist.